 Step 2: Prepare the Vegetables + Herbs

-While the rice is cooking, start dicing the onion, tomatoes, bell pepper and parsley, then set aside until it’s time to add it to the recipe.
+Set the veggies aside until it’s time to add them to the recipe.

 Step 3: Prepare the Soup

-After the rice is cooked, whichever method you decide to use, and the veggies + herbs are prepped, it’s time to make the soup.
+Thirdly, after the rice is cooked and the veggies + herbs are prepped, it’s time to make the soup.

 Taste the soup to adjust the seasonings if you prefer.